Our Mission

 rdburns(at)jffnd.org

-Richard D. Burns is Senior Advisor at JFF and is the interim executive director of GLAD, the LGBTQ impact litigation firm.
-He has served as interim executive director of JFF, the Drug Policy Alliance, Lambda Legal, the North Star Fund, PENCIL, the Funding Exchange, Funders for LGBTQ Issues, and the Stonewall Community Foundation.
+Richard D. Burns is Senior Advisor at JFF and is the interim executive director of the Jessie Smith Noyes Foundation.
+He has served as interim executive director of GLAD Law, JFF, the Drug Policy Alliance, Lambda Legal, the North Star Fund, PENCIL, the Funding Exchange, Funders for LGBTQ Issues, and the Stonewall Community Foundation.

 He is chair of the founding board of directors of the American LGBTQ+ Museum.
 He was previously the chief operating officer of the Arcus Foundation and was executive director of the Lesbian, Gay, Bisexual & Transgender Community Center in New York City for 22 years, from 1986 to 2009.